-I Dare You Articulation by Erik X. Raj – Having a seven year old boy at home, I often hear the phrase, “I dare you” quite a bit amongst him and his friends.
-It seems as though this catchy challenge sticks around for a few more years too, as I have heard my second through fifth grade clients tossing out a dare or two during conversations.
+I Dare You Articulation by Erik X. Raj – Having a seven-year-old boy at home, I often hear the phrase, “I dare you” quite a bit amongst him and his friends.
+It seems as though this catchy challenge sticks around for a few more years too, as I have heard my second through fifth-grade clients tossing out a dare or two during conversations.
 Erik X. Raj was clever enough to turn the popular phrase, “I dare you” into an articulation app and after trying it out, I quickly learned that this game is a hit!
 I especially liked using this app with my clients, aged seven through twelve years old, who are working on articulating sounds at the sentence level.

 I Dare You includes seven sound targets: s, z, r, l, sh, ch, and th.
 Simply click the target you need, select your word position, and let the fun begin!
-Depending on your child’s/ client’s reading ability, you can have him or her read independently or repeat the dare back after playing the audio.
+Depending on your child’s/ client’s reading ability, you can have him or she read independently or repeat the dare back after playing the audio.
 Target sounds are embedded into the dares.
-After completing the dare, ask your child/ client to verbalize the dare again, just to sneak in a little more articulation practice.
+After completing the dare, ask your child/ client to verbalize the dark again, just to sneak in a little more articulation practice.
 That’s all there is to it and each and every one of my clients LOVED the app.
 I tested it out with both first and second graders and got requests to use it again at the next therapy session.
 At $4.99, this 600 target sounds app is well worth every penny!

 Here’s is what the developer has to say about this app;

 I Dare You Articulation is an interactive app for your iPad, iPad mini, iPhone, and iPod touch that features a collection of 600 child-friendly dares designed for speech-language pathologists to use with individuals who exhibit difficulty producing the following speech sounds: S, Z, R, L, S/R/L Blends, SH, CH, and TH.